Tower Crane Rescue Course (Gotcha CRD Rescue Kit)

 MORNING SESSION – Safety Harness Theory Training

-Our theory foundation module including pre-use inspection.
+Our theory foundation module includes pre-use inspection.

 AFTERNOON SESSION – Gotcha CRD Kit Rescue

-On successful completion of morning session, delegates can then progress on to the practical elements of training.
+On successful completion of the morning session, delegates can then progress on to the practical elements of training.

 - Enable operatives to use the rescue kit to rescue an unconscious casualty, or evacuate themselves from a tower crane or similar structure.